interlynk-io/sbomqs/Features.md

 Check the following fields to confirm none of the licenses belong to the [restricted license list](https://opensource.google/documentation/reference/thirdparty/licenses):
 - CycloneDX field: [component:type](https://cyclonedx.org/docs/1.4/json/#components_items_type)
 - SPDX fields: [PrimaryPackagePurpose](https://spdx.github.io/spdx-spec/v2.3/package-information/#724-primary-package-purpose-field)

 ---
+#### Primary Component Present

+An sbom is expected to describe a primary component.
+This check determines if the sbom has a primary component or not.

+***Remediation steps***

+- CycloneDX: ensure the metadata section has the primary [component](https://cyclonedx.org/docs/1.5/json/#metadata_component) defined
+- SPDX: Should have a [DESCRIBES](https://spdx.github.io/spdx-spec/v2.3/relationships-between-SPDX-elements/) relationship which points to a package, or have a documentDescribes field present.

+---
 ### Category: Sharing
 ---